 In conducting large-volume document reviews, it may be possible for reasons of economy and speed for junior attorneys, contract attorneys or paralegals to conduct the first-line or initial review, though they should always act under the direction of more seasoned attorneys.
 The review may include classifying documents based on legal privilege status or particular issues.
 In addition, reviewers should mark key documents for review by the lead attorneys.
 In many cases, it is possible to narrow the initial universe of documents to review by applying keywords or data analytics techniques.
 (Again, think carefully about what questions you actually need to answer to guard against an overly expansive and expensive review.)

 Counsel must also be sensitive to foreign data privacy rules and regulations.
 While US law imposes few restrictions on processing, reviewing and producing documents from company employees resident in the United States, many US investigations involve overseas custodians or business operations.
-In those instances, US counsel should consult with the company's data privacy officer and, as necessary, data privacy counsel before collecting or reviewing data.11 Chinese law, for example, requires that documents undergo state secrets review before transfer from China.
-Many European Union member states also have significant restrictions on the processing and transfer of personal data, a term that can be broadly understood.
+In those instances, US counsel should consult with the company’s data privacy officer and, as necessary, data privacy counsel before collecting or reviewing data.11 Chinese law, for example, requires that documents undergo state secrets review before transfer from China.
+Under the General Data Protection Regulation, European Union member states also have significant restrictions on the processing and transfer of personal data, a term that can be broadly understood.
 These and similar restrictions might require document review to be conducted outside the United States.

 Interviews of fact witnesses